Wisconsin Hosta Society Auction

 Olbrich Gardens 3330 Atwood Ave., Madison, Wisconsin 53714

 press release: Please join us at WHS’s main fundraiser.
 There will be choice specimens, hard-to-find hostas and much more on the auction block.
 All hostas will be sourced from commercial growers and potted in sterile medium.
-Payment types accepted: cash, check or WHS hosta bucks.
+Payment types accepted: cash or check

 Info